multinet-app/multinet-server/devops/README.md

 sudo vagrant up -i
 ```

-*NOTE*: Since vagrant is started with sudo, any subsequent command to interact with the instance must be ran with sudo,
+*NOTE*: Since vagrant is started with sudo, any subsequent command to interact with the instance must be run with sudo,
 e.g. `sudo vagrant ssh`.